• HEALTHCARE PROFESSIONALS

 • 30 days after the last dose of MEKTOVI

-• Birth control methods that contain hormones (such as birth control pills, injections, or transdermal systems) may not work as well during treatment with BRAFTOVI.
+• Birth control methods that contain hormones (such as birth control pills, injections, or transdermal systems) may not work as well during treatment with BRAFTOVI

 Talk to your healthcare team if you are breastfeeding or plan to breastfeed.
 It is not known if either treatment passes into your breast milk.
 Do not breastfeed during treatment with BRAFTOVI and MEKTOVI and for: